Lessons need manual checking

 Each payout profile can show the period, total lessons, payable lessons, canceled lessons, calculation time, and lesson-by-lesson net amount.

-Download a payout statement a teacher can review, with lesson details, rates, cancellations, and final amount in one document.
+Download a payout statement a teacher can review, with completed lesson details, rates, cancellations, and final amount in one document.

 Administrators can review payout totals, open teacher details, and check lesson rows from a mobile screen during daily operations.